 Wandering Prevention Resources for first responders and parents of children at risk of eloping.

 What IS Autism?
 A lot of helpful information for caregivers of newly diagnosed individuals.

-Camp Horizons Summer camp for individuals with mild to moderate disabilities, including ASD.
+Camp Horizons Summer camp for individuals with mild to moderate disabilities.

 Camp Sno Mo Camping programs for children ages 11-21 with physical and/or cognitive disabilities.